john-org/2-react-Intro/readme.md

 };
 ```

+Note the console.

-In App.js, expand on the addPirate function.
+In `App.js`, expand on the addPirate function.

 We have two variables: